Denver Sex Crime Lawyer

 A Sex Crime Charge Can Have Devastating Consequences: Get a Defense Attorney

 If you have been charged with a sex crime, you are probably feeling stressed, frightened, or upset—and with good reason.
 The penalties for sex crimes in Colorado are severe, and can include lifetime imprisonment.
 If you are convicted, you will be required to register as a sex offender for the remainder of your life.
 This very public registration will allow anyone with internet access to find your picture and criminal information.
 You may be prevented from seeing your children, visiting certain public areas—even from using a computer.
 And if you lose your job, you may find it nearly impossible to get a new one.
-The gravity of these allegations mean you need a sex crime lawyer.
+The gravity of these allegations mean you need a Denver sex crimes lawyer.

 Trumping crimes like shoplifting, vandalism, and drug possession, sex crimes are some of the most serious charges in all of Colorado.
 Even if you are only accused of a crime, the effect can be devastating—not only do you face imprisonment and legal penalties, you can suffer harm to your reputation, relationships, and career.